The Modern Slavery Act 2015

-We expect the same high standards from all our contractors, suppliers and other business partners, and as part of our normal selection of future and continuing business partners to work with, in the coming year we will be undertaking comprehensive due diligence reviews on all business partners and annually thereafter to ensure that we help eradicate the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
+We expect the same high standards from all our contractors, suppliers and other business partners, and as part of our normal selection of future and continuing business partners to work with, in the coming years we will undertake comprehensive training for all employees on their understanding and awareness of modern slavery in the work place, and annually thereafter to ensure that we help eradicate the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
 We expect that our suppliers will hold their own suppliers to the same high standards.

 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, contractors, external consultants, third-party representatives and business partners.

 This policy does not form part of an employee’s contract of employment and we may amend it at any time.